-Fibrocartilage | Description, Anatomy, Function, Facts | Britannica Fibrocartilage, type of connective tissue that provides structural support for the musculoskeletal system Fibrocartilage is very strong It is found predominantly in the intervertebral disks of the spine and at the insertions of ligaments and tendons
+Fibrocartilage | Description, Anatomy, Function, Facts | Britannica Fibrocartilage is the tough, very strong tissue found predominantly in the intervertebral disks and at the insertions of ligaments and tendons; it is similar to other fibrous tissues but contains cartilage ground substance and chondrocytes

 Fibrocartilage - Wikipedia Fibrocartilage consists of a mixture of white fibrous tissue and cartilaginous tissue in various proportions It owes its inflexibility and toughness to the former of these constituents, and its elasticity to the latter

-Fibrocartilage - Definition and Examples - Biology Online Fibrocartilage is the strongest transitional connective tissue made up of collagen fibers and chondrocytes Fibrocartilage is a cross between hyaline cartilage and dense connective tissue The presence of collagen fibers makes this tissue resilient while cartilage tissue provides elasticity
+Fibrocartilage - Definition and Examples - Biology Online Dictionary Fibrocartilage is the strongest transitional connective tissue made up of collagen fibers and chondrocytes Fibrocartilage is a cross between hyaline cartilage and dense connective tissue The presence of collagen fibers makes this tissue resilient while cartilage tissue provides elasticity

 Fibrocartilage – Tutorial – Histology Atlas for Anatomy and Physiology Fibrocartilage is a supportive connective tissue that is extremely durable yet shock absorptive due to the abundance of densely packed collagen fibers and very little ground substance in its extracellular matrix The main type of cell found in fibrocartilage is chondrocytes (mature cartilage cells) which exist in a tiny space known as a lacuna